manenga/flutter_webview_plugin/README.md

-# Flutter Webview Plugin
+# Updated Flutter Webview Plugin using Android Embeddings v2

-A plugin that allows Flutter to communicate with a native WebView using Android embeddings v2.
+A plugin that allows Flutter to communicate with a native WebView.

 **_Warning:_**
 The webview is not integrated in the widget tree, it is a native view on top of the flutter view.